Panel-Based Research for Decision Support with Multiple AI Models

 - Using a multi-model research panel to inform a go/no-go decision

-- Reviewing a strategic assumption through a panel-style workflow before committing
+- Reviewing a strategic assumption through a panel-style workflow before committing resources

-- Creating a documented review trail for a decision that will be scrutinized
+- Creating a documented review trail for a decision that will be scrutinized by stakeholders

 - Supporting a team decision with structured multi-model input rather than ad hoc AI queries